-The building holds a current warrant of fitness.
+The building holds a current warrant of fitness and a certificate for public use.
 There is a preventative maintenance plan to ensure the plant, equipment and fixtures are safe.
 Hot water temperatures are checked regularly.
 There is a call bell system that is appropriate for the residents to use.

-Residents can freely mobilise within the communal areas with safe access to the outdoors, seating, and shade.
-All bedrooms are single occupancy.
-Rooms are personalised with ample light and adequate heating.
+Residents can freely mobilise within the communal areas, with safe access to the outdoors, seating, and shade.